openlegend/core-rules/core/SRD.md

 *Open Legend *is a role playing game, which means your character will need more depth than attributes, feats, and gear.
 To make your character come to life, add the following details.
 If you can’t think of anything yet, try to fill in the blanks during your first couple of play sessions as you get to know your character better.

-**A heroic name.** Be sure to check with your GM to see if he has any particular setting in mind.
+**A heroic name.** Be sure to check with your GM to see if they have any particular setting in mind.
 Phil the Fighter would feel quite out of place next to Therilas Windcaster and Gorion Skullcleaver.

 **Your race.** Your decision of race is limited only by your imagination, the setting, and the constraints provided by your GM.
 A typical fantasy campaign might feature dwarves, elves, halflings, celestials, and dragon-blooded.
 If you are playing in a futuristic space opera on the fringes of the galaxy, your GM might have several alien races to choose from.
 Some campaigns, such as mystery of Lovecraftian horror, might allow only for regular old humans.
 Really, though, as long as it is approved by your GM, you can play anything you would like, whether that’s a psionic humanoid tiger, a 3-inch tall pixie, or anything in between.